-Step 2 - Work with a defined contribution provider to create the plan and enroll employees.
+Step 2 - Work with an HRA provider like PeopleKeep to create the plan and enroll employees.

 Step 3 - Educate employees on how the benefit works.

-Step 4 - Utilize online defined contribution software to reimburse employees and manage the benefit.
+Step 4 - Utilize online HRA software to reimburse employees and manage the benefit.

 Companies with employees in multiple states face challenges when it comes to offering employees health insurance coverage.
-One solution is to offer a defined contribution health plan - also known as individual health insurance reimbursement - to some or all of the company’s employees.
+One solution is to offer an HRA - also known as individual health insurance reimbursement - to some or all of the company’s employees.
 By reimbursing premiums, instead of paying them, the company can offer competitive and flexible health benefits to employees working in multiple states.

 Editor's Note: This post was originally published in April 2014.